 So, what different types of Buddhism are there?
-Does a Buddhist in North America follow the same practices as a Buddhist in Japan?
+And does a Buddhist in North America follow the same practices as a Buddhist in Japan?

-We’re going to take a look at how to practice Buddhism in different ways with the three main branches of Buddhism.
+We’re going to take a look at how to practice Buddhism through the three main branches of Buddhism:

 The three main branches of Buddhism are Theravada, Mahayana, and Vajrayana.

 But don’t be fooled.
 There are many different types of Buddhism, including Zen, Thai Forest Tradition, and Pure Land Buddhism.